No items found.

 Regarding his second novel, Artemis, Weir said:

-People didn’t like the main character, I made her too flawed, maybe a little unlikeable; a lot of people had a hard time rooting for someone who is so much the agent of her own problems.
+People didn’t like the main character.
+I made her too flawed, maybe a little unlikable; a lot of people had a hard time rooting for someone who is so much the agent of her own problems.

-In my eyes, likeable does not mean the reader must want to go for a beer with that character and swap notes on baking tips and London’s best dog walks.
-We’re not after the kind of character trait that we look for in a best friend or life partner.
+In my eyes, likable doesn’t mean wanting to go for a beer with that character in real life, swapping tips on baking and London’s best dog walks.
+We’re not after the kind of character trait we look for in a best friend or life partner.

-We will be invested enough to root for them, warts and all, whether that character is charming or unlikeable, good or bad.
-And hopefully a bit of both!
+We will be invested enough to root for them, flaws and all, whether that character is charming or unlikable, good or bad.
+Hopefully, a bit of both!

 Someone writing in a notebook